 - Map Link:

-The arrival of HS2 services will also support Durham’s ambition to double employment in its thriving tourism sector.
-Durham County Council plans to capitalise on the arrival of HS2, the reputation of its world-class university and skilled workforce to attract new high growth enterprises with the development of the business quarter near the station.
-A new business park at Aykley Heads will deliver 70,000 square metres of new office space that could deliver over 6,000 jobs.
+HS2 services will support Durham’s ambition to double employment in its thriving tourism sector.
+Durham County Council plans to capitalise on the arrival of HS2, by development of the business quarter near the station.
+A new business park at Aykley Heads will provide 70,000 square metres of new office space that could deliver over 6,000 jobs.
 Find out more about the councils plans for the site.